 - "Is that an order?"

-- Being Human (UK): In the first season finale, Herrick's line, repeated later by George: "You shouldn't have come for Mitchell.
+- Being Human: In the first season finale, Herrick's line, repeated later by George: "You shouldn't have come for Mitchell.
 It caught my attention."

 - The Big Bang Theory: In the episode "The Bus Pants Utilization", Sheldon is explaining to Leonard why telling Penny about his idea for a smart phone app puts it at risk of being stolen:

-Sheldon: Consider this unlikely, but very plausible scenario: A young woman alone in the big city, her ridiculous dream of becoming an actress lies shattered about her.
+: Consider this unlikely, but very plausible scenario: A young woman alone in the big city, her ridiculous dream of becoming an actress lies shattered about her.
+Penny

-Howard: Hang on, let's see where he's going.
+: Hang on, let's see where he's going.
+Sheldon

 - Buffy the Vampire Slayer: